NovakHChen/fiberphotometry/README.md

 ## Installation in a Google Colab notebook

-1. open a Colab notebook then type this in a code cell"
+1. open a Colab notebook then type this in a code cell:
     ```bash
     !git clone https://github.com/GergelyTuri/fiberphotometry.git
     %cd fiberphotometry